The Most Underrated Steak Restaurants In London

 Details: 23 Connaught Street, W2 2AY

-Looking for more traditional steak restaurants in London?
-Well, the Hawksmoor family is for you…
+Looking for more steak restaurants in London?
+Well, here are the most famous ones…